mousepawmedia/devdocs/network/source/network/phabricator.rst

 if you needed help with pugixml, you could look at the members of the ``pugixml [Label]`` project.

-..
-NOTE:: While it is not possible to join some Labels directly because they
+..  note:: While it is not possible to join some Labels directly because they
     have subprojects (i.e. "Linux"), you can join them by joining one of their subprojects (i.e. "Ubuntu", "Debian", or "Fedora").